Find Affordable College Courses

 Read More…

-Baldwin Wallace University ranked #10 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Ohio list.
-Located in the suburb of Berea, Baldwin Wallace College is a private not-for-profit college with a small student population.
+Baldwin Wallace University came in at #10 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools in Ohio ranking.
+Located in the suburb of Berea, Baldwin Wallace College is a private not-for-profit school with a small student population.

 Best Design & Applied Arts Colleges in the Great Lakes Region